-Katya Hartl is an associate in the International Arbitration Practice Group in Paris (currently undertaking a secondment to the Washington DC office).
-Katya has experience representing both private corporations and public entities, and her practice includes investor-state, commercial and construction arbitration across a variety of industries.
+Katya Hartl is an associate in the International Arbitration Practice Group in Paris.
+She has recently completed a secondment to our Washington DC office.
+Katya has experience representing both private corporations and public entities, and her practice includes investor-State, commercial and construction arbitration across a variety of industries.

 Prior to joining White & Case in 2019, Katya gained experience in arbitration at a major law firm in Buenos Aires.

-Katya has regularly been involved in pro bono work, and was recognized with Pro Bono Awards in 2020 and 2021.
-She recently worked on behalf of the victims’ families in a precedent-setting case before the Inter-American Human Rights System.
+Katya has regularly been involved in pro bono work in the area of public international law and legal education service programs, including acting on behalf of the victims' families in a precedent-setting case before the Inter-American Human Rights System.

 Recent representations include:

-Representing a leading European buyer of gas in two ad hoc arbitrations in relation to various claims under long-term supply contract and further price review negotiations;
+Representing a leading European buyer of gas in an ad hoc arbitration relating to the price of gas under a long-term supply contract and further price review negotiations;

-Representing an international investment company in an ICC arbitration regarding the performance of a share purchase agreement worth over EUR 5 billion;
+Representing an international investment company in an ICC arbitration concerning the multi-billion euro sale of a major European retailer;

-Representing a European construction company in an ICC arbitration regarding the construction of a hydroelectric project in Chile;
+Representing a European construction company in an ICC arbitration regarding the construction of a hydroelectric project in a Latin American country;

 Representing an Eastern European government employer in a number of ICC arbitration proceedings arising out of different road infrastructure projects; and